 Chulia Street Night Market, located in the heart of Penang, George Town, Malaysia, is a night market popular with locals, tourists, and foodies.
-While the market is not as large as other night markets in Malaysia, such as the Jalan Alor Night Market, you will still find all your favorite Malyasian dishes here including char kway teow, curry mee, wantan mee, satay, laksa, hokkien mee, and more.
+While the market is not as large as other night markets in Malaysia, such as the Jalan Alor Night Market, you will still find all your favorite Malaysian dishes here.
+This includes char kway teow, curry mee, wantan mee, satay, laksa, hokkien mee, and more.

 The center of Chulia Street Night Market is located at the intersection of Chulia Street and Lebuh Carnavon.
-Most of the food stalls can be found scattered around the southern side of Chulia Street and on Lebuh Carnavon, just down the street from Tek Sen Restaurant, one of the best Chinese restaurants in Penang.
+Most of the food stalls can be found scattered around the southern side of Chulia Street and on Lebuh Carnavon.
+Just down the street from the market is Tek Sen Restaurant, one of the best Chinese restaurants in Penang.

 You might be wondering about the Chulia Street Night Market hours.
-Most stalls started selling food around 6:00PM and closed up shop by midnight.
-The market seemed to be busiest around 8:00PM.
+Most stalls start selling food around 6:00PM and close up shop by midnight.
+The market is busiest around 8:00PM.

-Each stall found at the market clearly listed what they were selling and prices.
-I enjoyed this as it made ordering as a tourist much easier.
+Each stall found at the market clearly lists what they are selling along with prices.
+I enjoy this as it makes ordering as a tourist much easier.

 If you only have time to visit one night market in Penang, then this market might be your best choice.
 Here are a few of the foods I tried on my visit to the Chulia Street Night Market.

 Mother And Son Wantan Mee

 The most popular hawker stall found at Chulia Street Night Market is without a doubt Mother And Son Wantan Mee.
 Unless it is raining, or they were about to close, every seat adjacent to the stall is taken.
 If you don’t know what to eat at a market, look out for lines which usually means good food.